Jaslynnn/IP-Forget-me-not/README.md

 As many users in general feel that keeping a checklist is very troublesome and a chore to do, this mobile application aims to tell users that making a checklist can be fun as well.

-- As a user, I would like a
-Provide us insights about your design process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.
+- As a user, I would like a fun system that encourages me to create checklists and remember to bring things Provide us insights about your design process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure: